How to Become a Licensed Marriage and Family Therapist

 Learn how to become a marriage and family therapist.
 Research the job description and the education and licensing requirements, and find out how to start a career in marriage and family therapy.

-Do I Want to Be a Marriage and Family Therapist?
+Should I Become a Marriage and Family Therapist?

-Aspiring marriage and family therapists will need to be licensed by their state of residence.
+Aspiring marriage and family therapists will need to be licensed in their state of residence.
 Typical requirements include a master's degree in a field related to marriage and family therapy.
 Clinical field experiences are also required, as are passing scores on a state-approved written exam.
-The following table contains the primary requirements for becoming a marriage and family therapist:

 |Degree Level||Master's degree required|